Cascade torrent salamander

 The Cascade torrent salamander (Rhyacotriton cascadae) is a species of salamander in the family Rhyacotritonidae.
+The Cascade torrent salamander are a small species of salamanders, with adults reaching about two inches on average.
+Their color ranges from brown to black, and they usually exhibit yellowish underbellies and spotted sides.
 It is endemic to the Pacific Northwest in the United States where it is found from Skamania County in Washington south to Lane County in Oregon on the west slope of the Cascade Mountains.